 One resident wears a very pretty necklace when her husband visits.
 I complimented her in front of him about it and she blushed.
-It was a moving moment between them.
-I loved being part of this.
+It was a moving moment between them that made me feel good to be part of.

 When I returned from a couple of days off over the holidays, J instantly recognized my voice and started to get very animated hearing me talk to her.
-Although she no longer talks, her eyes spoke volumes.
+Although she no longer talks, her eyes said volumes.